Vasile Marchiș

-Vasile Marchiş (born 22 February 1972 in Bistra, Maramureș, Romania) is a former Romanian football player.
+Vasile Marchiş (born 22 February 1972) is a former Romanian football player.
 He is the only Romanian footballer to have won the Finnish championship.

 Early life

 Vasile Marchiş was born and raised in Bistra, Maramureș, a small village near the border between Romania and Ukraine.

 When Marchiş was 14 years old, a Greco-Roman wrestling trainer from Sighetu Marmaţiei, a town where Vasile was attending the high school, noticed him and took him to the gym.
 Despite performing very well as a wrestler, his childhood dream was to play professional football.

 After three years, Marchiş went to a football trial at Mecanica, a team from Sighetu Marmaţiei.
 He was accepted, but his wrestling trainer refused Vasile's request and did not let him to the football pitch.
 After a talk between the two trainers, Marchiş begun his footballing career.

 Career

 Youth

 After playing for Mecanica, Vasile moved to another Sighet-based football club, CIL.
 When he was playing for this team, Vasile went at a trial organized by the Liga I side Gloria Bistriţa, but was not accepted.